nicknacnic/Homebrew-Prune/README.md

 # homebrew-prune 🍺
 A tool that identifies installed homebrew formulae, when they were last accessed, and removes them based off set date of expiry.
-A tool that identifies installed homebrew formulae, when they were last accessed, and removes them based off set date of expiry.

 ## prune